Le Miccine. Chianti Classico

 Grapes Sangiovese (with 5% Canaiolo and Malvasia Nera)

 A beautiful and classic Chianti Classico with fine mature tannin, supple and engaging fruit, every part in perfect balance.
-The fruit is somehow crunchy; succulent red cherry shot through with plum and red berry; subtly floral on the nose.
-13%
+The fruit is somehow crunchy; succulent red cherry shot through with plum and red berry, subtly floral on the nose.
+2018 is undoubtably a great vintage, there is just the slightest caveat, it has thrown an unusual sediment, not the usual dusty, gritty, this is wetter - just be careful at the bottom of the bottle.

-The grapes for the 2016 Chianti Classico were picked early morning, following a cold night where temperatures had dropped to 2°C. This meant that the must (unfermented juice) went through a natural cold soak for two days while the temperature picked up enough for fermentation to begin.
-This resulted in an unusually deep colour and exaggerated aromas.
+In 2016 the grapes for the Chianti Classico were picked early in the morning, following a cold night where the temperatures had dropped to 2°C. This meant that the must (unfermented juice) went through a natural cold soak for two days while the temperature picked up enough for fermentation to begin.
+At that point the grapes were crushed and fermented in temperature-controlled steel tanks, lasting just over a week.
+The wine spent a little longer on the skins before being racked off and matured in a combination of large and small barrels.
+These unusual climatic conditions meant that the 2016 is unusually deep colour and has exaggerated aromas.

 This wine was awarded the maximum three glasses from the Gambero Rosso 2019.